 Kathy’s love for our community is evident through her many philanthropic endeavors.
 Under Kathy’s leadership as chair or co-chair, millions have been raised for various capital campaigns in the community.
 Her service included categories of the Diocese of Fort Wayne-South Bend, the St. Joseph Regional Medical Center, Logan Center, colleges, women’s agencies, cultural organizations, and Junior League.
 Currently, she continues service on Boards of Directors.
 We hope you will join us on December 7 at Holiday Ball, where Kathy will be honored with the Mary Lou Schwartz award.Learn More

 Tickets are now available for Holiday Ball 2019.
 We’re looking forward to another great night celebrating our league and raising money for our community.
-Please add this date to your calendars, a night not to miss!Learn More
+It is always a fun event that you don’t want to miss.
+Get your tickets today!Learn More

 First published in 1979, the Nutbread and Nostalgia cookbook has sold more than 60,000 copies.
 It has been out of print for the last ten years.